4.3. Preferences

 Use mouse gestures to close current network document

-Enables or disables the use of mouse gestures (see Section 3.17, “Network Mouse Gestures”).
+Enables or disables the use of mouse gestures (see Section 3.17, “Network Mouse Gestures” for details).

-This option only has an effect on Windows systems because on Linux and Mac OS X, the context menus are opened on right-click and not on right-button release.
+This option only affects Windows systems, as on Linux and macOS, context menus are opened on right-click rather than on right-button release.

 Interaction Device